rydmike/rydmike.github.io/gridview.md

 The extra conditional import for combined desktop and web build are no longer needed when building the app in 2021.
 After migrating the old project to null-safety migration, and some minor updates with random colored panels and an about-box accessible via the AppBar on the main screen.
 We can build the same demo from 2019 with Flutter 2.8.0 in late 2021 and test it with the latest released StaggeredGridview package version 0.4.1.

 When we do, we can however
-still see the issues with Staggered Grid remain in that build when using [Staggered Grid v 0.4.1](https://pub.dev/packages/flutter_staggered_grid_view/versions/0.4.1) and Flutter 2.8.0.
+still see that the issues with Staggered Grid remain in that build when using [Staggered Grid v 0.4.1](https://pub.dev/packages/flutter_staggered_grid_view/versions/0.4.1) and Flutter 2.8.0.
 It can be seen and [**tested here**](https://rydmike.com/gridtest-0-4-1).